 2014 Moulin St.Georges - more complex than Haut Simard, strong backbone, lush and crisp fruit, well-balanced.
 89p.

-2014 La Clotte (St.Emilion) - new addition to the portfolio of Vauthier family.
+2014 La Clotte (St.Emilion) - a new addition to the portfolio of the Vauthier family.
 Similar to Haut Simard.
 88p.

-2014 Ausone - packed with sweet fruit and oak, very concentrated, very complex and with great length.
+2014 Ausone - packed with sweet fruit and oak, very concentrated, complex, and great length.
 Excellent complexity and structure.
 Fabulous stuff.
 95+p.

 La Confession

 Jean-Philippe Janoueix keeps doing a great job with his wines.
-As I've said before he's taking no prisoners with his approach to winemaking.
-You never get tired, musty, unbalanced and edgy wines from him and I really don't understand why he doesn't get more accolade from wine critics for his efforts.
-His 2014s are just fresh and fine.
+As I've said before, he's taking no prisoners with his approach to winemaking.
+You never get tired, musty, unbalanced, and edgy wines from him, and I don't understand why he doesn't get more accolades from wine critics for his efforts.
+His 2014s are just fresh and delicate.
 Intelligent wine work all the way.

 2014 Croix Mouton - fresh and fruity, tasty, very good structure.
 88p.